You come to Italy thinking it will be a trip. You leave knowing it was a beginning

-Our Piedmont photos page features this magnificent region of north western Italy.
+Our Piedmont photos page features this magnificent region of northwestern Italy.
+This is one of the most beautiful of all Italian regions.

-Scenically it is one of Italy’s most varied regions.
-The landscape changes from Alpine peaks in the north through to the rice paddies of the west.
-Similarly from north to south the landscape is equally impressive – from the Alps through to the vineyard covered rolling hills of the Langhe wine country south of Turin.
+Scenically, it is one of Italy’s most varied regions.
+The landscape changes from Alpine peaks in the west to the rice paddies of the east.
+Similarly, from north to south, the landscape is equally impressive—from the Alps bordering on Switzerland in the north through to the vineyard-covered rolling hills of the Langhe wine country south of Turin.

 The light, like that of Tuscany, has an ephemeral beauty that is extremely hard to capture.
 I believe that these photographs come very close to capturing that beauty.